XDeFi-tech/docs-new/gas-tank/balance-services.md

 This endpoint allows users to consume their balance on the Gas Tank platform.

 To consume the balance, you need to sign the message with the private key of the address you want to consume the balance from.
-The `signature` field is the signature of the message signed by the address owner.
+The `signature` field is the signature of the message signed by the address owner and `message` is generated in [Construct Consume Message](#construct-consume-message).

 Same as the [Deposit balance](#deposit-balance)/[Withdraw balance](#withdraw-balance), you can sign a string of data using [ethers.js](https://docs.ethers.org/v5/getting-started/), below is an example of [how to sign a message using ethers.js](https://docs.ethers.org/v5/getting-started/#getting-started--signing) and consume the balance.